tim-shand/www-tshand-com/src/content/post/an-introduction/index.md

 ## Next Steps

 I'm excited and optimistic about where I'm heading.
 I'm currently taking a [DevOps Bootcamp](https://www.udemy.com/course/the-complete-devops-bootcamp/) course on Udemy by [Kode Kloud](https://kodekloud.com/) to get myself up to date with terminology and concepts.
-Having previous experience with Azure, I aim to pursue courses related to that also.
+Having previous experience with Azure, I aim to pursue courses and certifications to help be better understand, and specialize in that area.
 From there, the plan is to go deep into containerization, Kubernetes and cloud architectures.

 Onwards and upwards!